-The Zurich-based brand that surfaced a couple of years ago, has offered its new Maurice de Mauriac Moon Chronograph watch.
-Although powered by a version of the omnipresent *yawn* ETA Valjoux 7750 chronograph movement, the watch may be offered in just about any size or dial decoration of your liking.
+Maurice de Mauriac, a Zurich-based brand that surfaced a couple of years ago, has offered its new, highly customizable Moon Chronograph.
+Powered by a version of the omnipresent *yawn* ETA Valjoux 7750 chronograph movement, it may be offered in just about any size or dial decoration of your liking.

 Stylistically, the model shown on the picture is very close to the 2010 model year IWC Portuguese watch.
-Namely, the IWC Portuguese Automatic Chronograph in Rose Gold (Ref.
+Namely, the IWC Portuguese chronograph in rose gold (Ref.
 IW371482,) although, I must admit, the real thing looks much more refined and elaborated.

-Being built around the well-known ETA 7751 automatic caliber (which is actually the same good old ETA 7750 with an added moon-phase indicator and a full calendar display inside a 30-minute chronograph totalizer at 6 and 12 o’clock respectively,) the watch features a dial design, which is very similar to that of the Portuguese (with certain differences due to different functionalities of both models.)
+Being built around the well-known ETA 7751 automatic caliber (which is the same good old ETA 7750 with an added moon-phase indicator and a full calendar display inside a 30-minute chronograph totalizer at 6 and 12 o’clock respectively,) the Moon Chronograph features a dial design, which is similar to that of the Portuguese (with certain differences due to different functionalities of both models.)

 For example, the Maurice de Mauriac Moon Chronograph Watch features a rather crude-looking extra scale on the outer part of its dial for the standard 31-day calendar.
 But, I shall repeat, stylistically these models are almost identical twins.

-Frankly, I do not really understand the very idea of a built to order watch.
-Or, rather, I do not understand the idea of building a “bespoke” watch combining mass-produced dials and hands and pushpieces and packing all this stuff in mass produced bodies of three different sizes and calling it a custom built watch.
-With the same success you can call “custom built” a VW Golf that offers literally thousands of different combinations of engines, gear boxes, types of fuels, rims, interior appointments, number of doors, stereo systems and so on, and so forth.
+Frankly, I do not understand the very idea of a built-to-order watch.
+Or, rather, I do not understand the idea of building a “bespoke” watch combining mass-produced dials and hands and push-pieces and packing all this stuff in mass-produced bodies of three different sizes and calling it a custom-built watch.
+With the same success, you can call “custom-built” a VW Golf that offers thousands of different combinations of engines, gearboxes, types of fuels, rims, interior appointments, number of doors, stereo systems and so on, and so forth.

-Of course, judging by the prices offered by some online-shops, the watches seem to be quite affordable, selling at a price well below €3000 for the stainless steel versions.
+Of course, judging by the prices offered by some online-shops, the chronographs are relatively affordable selling at a price well below €3000 for the stainless steel versions.
 But… Hell!
-You can save a €1500 more and get yourself a real Portuguese chronograph, or a Portofino with a moon-phase indicator!
+You can save a €1500 more and get yourself a real Portuguese chronograph, or, perhaps, a Portofino with a moon-phase indicator!

 Build Quality: 5/5